guinslym/Django-ClassView-Explained/README.md

 ## Django-ClassView-Explained

 This is a repository that document how to use the Django Class Based View.
-I collect Video, exceprt from Blog and Scripts from Django applications available on Github.
+I collect Video, excerpt from Blog and Scripts from Django applications available on Github.